Translating startup-speak for the corporate buyer

 The annual report is your friend here.
 The focus may be digital transformation or global collaboration or risk management, and aligning to this priority may enable your client to get buy-in internally.
 Make sure you are fluent in the visible, budgeted, CEO-led, cross departmental initiatives — and how your solution plays a role here.

-Take heart: this translation won’t always be a one-way street.
-The deeper your engagement, the more your enterprise clients will benefit from your startup’s perspective, and change technology, process, and language to reflect that understanding.
+Take heart: This translation won’t always be a one-way street.
+The deeper your engagement, the more your enterprise clients will benefit from your startup’s perspective, and change technology, process and language to reflect that understanding.
 Ideally, GAAP-based digital strategy recedes as long-established protocols reduce structural lag with how business is conducted today.
 In the meantime, consider the art of translation as important as pitching the outcome.